felixlu/awesome-stars/topics.md

 - [Caldis/Mos](https://github.com/Caldis/Mos) - 一个用于在 macOS 上平滑你的鼠标滚动效果或单独设置滚动方向的小工具, 让你的滚轮爽如触控板  |  A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
 - [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal.
 Privately turns your screen into a timeline of what you actually accomplished.
 Open-source and local-first.
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡
-- [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI
+- [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI, AI-free
 - [ts1/BLEUnlock](https://github.com/ts1/BLEUnlock) - Lock/unlock your Mac with your iPhone, Apple Watch, or any other Bluetooth LE devices
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
 - [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons